 The main issue is that business expansion is a completely different game to starting up from scratch.
 The latter scenario can provide some room for trial and error as processes are created and established for the first time.
 With expansion, the aim is typically to precisely emulate the processes that are already working elsewhere – and there is no margin for error.

 Another factor to keep in mind is that the act of expanding into a new region or location will often expose sub-optimal processes by placing them under greater strain.
-This is where business process optimisation comes in.
+This is where business process mapping and optimisation comes in.

 The cost of losing control

 Manufacturers must take into account the following conditions of today’s marketplace: